axisgroup/design-process/1-Understand/README.md

 ###### Schedule Interviews:
 The team should have already scheduled and confirmed interviews with multiple resources, at various levels, from client-side.

-###### Interview Checklist:
+###### Running List of AQI:
-The team should have started the interview checklist, which includes any assumptions, key ideas, and questions that were formed during the Pre-Engagement phase.
+The team should have started the Running List of AQI, which includes any assumptions, key ideas, and questions that were formed during the Pre-Engagement phase.
 This checklist will evolve with the project, with items being added and resolved as the engagement progresses.
 It will also serve useful as a paper trail for future design decisions.
 The team should use this checklist to help guide interviews and keep track of what is learned.

 #### Outputs/Artifacts: